jonnorstrom/WhatNow/README.md

-# groceryapp
+# WhatNow?
-Grocery List Application Files
+WhatNow?
+Application Files

 DO NOT MERGE ANYTHING ON YOUR OWN
 Submit a pull request and let someone else review it.